tynski/cashflowquadrant/README.md

 ## Web App
 ### Do you know what is your financial status?

+Simple Flask app on bakend, static www on frontend

 Setup:
 1. Fork reposirtory
 1. pip install -r requirements.txt